-A mixed week, folks!
+A mixed week in this Sum it Up.
 Mixed because I did a lot and also, nothing at all.
 Caught some typos on the blog posts, rewrote the FAQ homepage, but did not add much blogging.
 Why?
 Good questions!
 I had no clue until I opened the file with bookmarks.
 Then it was clear what had been on my mind this week.

 First, read the story about “Charlene” and how “Charlene” was discovered.
 Charlene’s teeth were examined and although she did not have a lot of dental work done, what was done was expensive for the 1980s.
 Also, she was wearing a designer pair of jeans of the brand “Jordache.”
 Inside a pocket, they found a safety pin with a number on it.
 It is similar to pins you get in a swimming pool locker room.
 If you recognize Charlene, please contact Newton County, Ind., Coroner Scott McCord at 1-219-285-2515 or email him at [email protected]

 A lot has been said and written about the riots in the UK but there is one article that deserves extra attention.
 It was written by Inspector Winter and gives you an idea who police felt and what they feared: “But while the week may have brought some rather black comedy to the front line, I’ve also been completely terrified.
 My biggest fear on the streets of Tottenham last weekend was that one of the officers under my command would be injured.
 When the shout did go up of “Man down”, I was torn.
 Did I rush to help him as instinct dictated or, more pragmatically, stay back, as the one in charge, to direct operations as fellow officers brought him back to safety?”